-Note: As of June 30, 2023, unless otherwise noted.
+Note: As of September 30, 2023, unless otherwise noted.
+References to "risk-adjusted performance" are not guarantees against loss of investment capital or value.
 Please see endnotes at the end of this presentation.

 - 1. The performance, awards/ratings noted herein relate only to selected funds/strategies and may not be representative of any given client's experience and should not be viewed as indicative of Ares' past performance or its funds' future performance.
 Ares has not provided any compensation in connection with obtaining these awards but may have paid to use the award logo.
 All investments involve risk, including loss of principal. - 2.
 Includes Ares Management Corporation ("ARES") principal and originating offices where real estate activities take place. - 3.
 In Madrid and Frankfurt, Ares Real Estate Group does not maintain a physical office but has an investment professional located in this market. - 4.
 Non-Ares location providing administrative and support functions to the Ares Real Estate Group.